divonlan/genozip/docs/benchmarks.rst

 To see more, peer-reviewed, benchmarks, see :ref:`Publications <publications>`.

-As can be appreciated from the *detailed compression reports* following the table, the compression gains strongly depend on the specific fields contained in a file, and can therefore vary significantly.
+As can be appreciated from the :ref:`detailed compression reports<benchmark-details>` following the table, the compression gains strongly depend on the specific fields contained in a file, and can therefore vary significantly.

 ================================ ================ ========= ========= ========= ============ ============ ================================= ==============================
 Details                          Type             Size      .gz Size  .genozip  Genozip gain Gain vs .gz  Data                              Link to data